-The hinterland is scattered with archaeological sites and historic tourist attractions making Adana one of the best places to visit and base yourself.
-From here, you can head out and explore Turkey's eastern Mediterranean region.
+The hinterland is scattered with archaeological sites and historic tourist attractions, making Adana one of the best places to visit and base yourself.
+From here, you can head out and sightsee in Turkey's eastern Mediterranean region.

 From neo-Hittite sites and Roman ruins to a crumbling castle remnant from this area's Armenian Kingdom of Cilicia, Adana has a multitude of monuments within day-tripping distance.